ABJ4403/Payback2_CHEATus/script_collections/README.md

 	One thing to point put though, AlphaGG put the string decryption thing on the top

-	Thanks again to [tehtmi](https://sourceforge.net/u/tehtmi) for the patched unluac, and [mdp43140](https://github.com/mdp43140) for reverse-engineering to get the password.
+	Thanks again to [tehtmi](https://sourceforge.net/u/tehtmi) for the patched unluac.

 # Warning:
 **Use the assembled/obfuscated/encrypted script AT YOUR OWN RISK!!!
 I don't ever know if there is a MALWARE IN THESE SCRIPT or not.**